Label-Consistent Dataset Distillation with Detector-Guided Refinement: Experiments

 All experiments are conducted on a single NVIDIA RTX A6000 GPU.
 For reliability, each experiment is repeated three times with different random seeds, and the average Top-1 accuracy is reported.
 For training models on the original datasets, we adopt the Adam optimizer with a learning rate of 0.01 for 300 epochs.
 Synthetic images are generated using the stable-diffusion-v1-5 model, with a guidance scale of 10 and a strength parameter of 0.7.
 The resolution of the generated samples is set to $256 \times 256$ pixels for ImageNette and $32 \times 32$ pixels for CIFAR-10.

 For ImageNette, we employ ResNetAP-10, a 10-layer ResNet variant in which strided convolutions are replaced with average pooling for downsampling, following \cite{gu2024efficient}.
+For ImageWoof, we use a ResNet-18 classifier trained under the same protocol as ImageNette.
 For CIFAR-10, we follow the validation protocol of RDED \cite{sun2024rded}, using a modified ResNet-18 architecture.
 The modifications include replacing the original $7 \times 7$ convolution with a $3 \times 3$ convolution (stride 1, padding 1), and removing the max-pooling layer after the first convolution.
 These adjustments preserve higher spatial resolution in early layers, which is beneficial for modeling low-resolution datasets.
+The hyper-parameter settings used in our experiments are as follows: top-$k = 2$ and $\beta = 0.9$ for ImageNette and ImageWoof, and top-$k = 2$ and $\beta = 0.7$ for CIFAR-10.